 This confidential self-disclosure form is for initial notification purposes only regarding a student's disability.
 Reasonable accommodations and services will be determined based upon a review of the student's disability documentation, followed by a meeting with the student and the Accessibility Specialist.

-Disability (diagnosis and desc ription)
+Disability (diagnosis and descriptio

-mitations caused by the condition you have named.
-(Necessary documentations on

-these limitations must be su bmitted in order to complete this request).
+ions caused by the condition you have named.
+(Necessary ted in order to complete this request). documentations on

 Name

 Phone Secondary number

 Primary email

 Student Signature & Date